 Stockholders may present proposals for action at meetings of stockholders only if they comply with the proxy rules established by the SEC and applicable Delaware law.
-We have not received any stockholder proposals for consideration at our 2021 Annual Meeting of Stockholders.
+We have not received any stockholder proposals for consideration at our Annual Meeting.

-Under SEC Rule 14a-8, in order for a stockholder proposal to be included in our proxy solicitation materials for the 2022 annual meeting of stockholders, it must be delivered to our principal executive offices located at 295 Madison Avenue, Suite 2400, New York, NY 10017 by December 31, 2021; provided, however, that if the date of the 2022 annual meeting is more than 30 days before or 60 days after June 16, 2022, notice by the stockholder must be delivered not later than the close of business no earlier than the 120th day prior to the 2022 annual meeting or (1) the 90th day prior to the 2022 annual meeting or (2) the 10th day following the first public announcement of the date of the 2022 annual meeting.
+Under SEC Rule 14a-8, in order for a stockholder proposal to be included in our proxy solicitation materials for the 2023 annual meeting of stockholders, it must be delivered to our principal executive offices located at 295 Madison Avenue, Suite 2400, New York, NY 10017 by January 2, 2023.
+To be considered for presentation at the 2023 annual meeting of stockholders, although not included in the proxy statement, proposals (other than for director nominations) must be delivered to our principal executive offices not less than 90 days nor more than 120 days prior to the one-year anniversary of this year's annual meeting; provided, however, that if the date of the 2023 annual meeting is more than 30 days before or 60 days after June 16, 2023, notice by the stockholder must be delivered not later than the close of business no earlier than the 120th day prior to the 2023 annual meeting or the later of (1) the 90th day prior to the 2023 annual meeting or (2) the 10th day following the first public announcement of the date of the 2023 annual meeting.